kevinmporter/CS3100/README.md

 ## Please ##
 My ultimate goal is for this repository to help understand concepts.
 You are hurting only yourself if you simply copy-paste code and make no attempts to understand what is actually happening.
-That said...
+Please note that using this code as anything more than a helpful resource is a violation of academic integrity policies.

 # Need Help? #
 I don't anticipate ever receiving any messages on this, so I'll gladly offer to